Do Tomato Seeds Cause Kidney Stones? Here's The Truth

 Tomatoes Can Lower Kidney Stone Risk

-The University of Pittsburgh recommends that a diet that keeps oxalate intake at under 40–50 mg each day is safe enough to help you avoid developing kidney stones.5 Although tomato seeds do contain oxalates, the levels of oxalates in them are not high enough (5.3mg of oxalates per 100g of tomatoes) to contribute to kidney stones.
-What’s more, oxalate absorption rates from tomato seeds are lower than other foods.
+The University of Pittsburgh claims that a diet that keeps oxalate intake at under 40–50 mg each day is safe enough to help you avoid kidney stone formation.5 Although tomato seeds do contain oxalates, the levels are not high enough to contribute to kidney stones, with just 5.3 mg of oxalates per 100 g of tomatoes.
+What’s more, oxalate absorption rates from tomato seeds are lower than from other foods.
 Interestingly, some studies even suggest that consuming tomatoes could actually lower your risk of developing kidney stones.
-In short, if you’re someone who doesn’t have a history of kidney problems, eating the juicy fruit on its own or cooked should not cause you any kind of urinary problems or kidney stones.6
+In short, if you don’t have a history of kidney problems, eating tomatoes raw or cooked should not cause you any kind of urinary problems or kidney stones.6

-If you’ve had a history of developing kidney stones, things shift a bit as your threshold for developing stones is lower than for other people.
-This is because your body is unable to strike the balance needed to maintain oxalates in a liquid state and consequently forms stones.
+However, if you’ve had a history of developing kidney stones, things shift a bit as your threshold for developing stones is lower than for other people.
+This is because your body is unable to strike the balance needed to maintain oxalates in a liquid state.
+This increases the risk of stone formation.
 You may therefore want to lay off eating too many tomatoes as the oxalate intake from tomatoes and their seeds, along with other foods rich in oxalate, may increase your risk.7

 Tomatoes may have got more than their fair share of bad press, but for those with a history of kidney problems and kidney stones in particular, there is a longer list of foods to avoid or limit.
-This includes things like spinach, nuts, beets, chocolate, tea, and legumes like soy and parsley.8 It is also vital you keep your fluid intake to over 2 liters if you’re prone to developing stones, regardless of what you’re eating.9
+This includes things like spinach, nuts, beetroot, chocolate, tea, soy, and parsley.8 It is also vital you keep your fluid intake to over 2 liters if you’re prone to developing stones, regardless of what you’re eating.9

 Most people with a disorder of the kidneys have a problem regulating mineral levels, especially of potassium, in the blood.
 An abnormally high amount of blood potassium creates complications like an irregular heart beat and might even result in a heart attack.
 Since tomatoes are high in potassium content, they are usually avoided by those with kidney disease to keep potassium levels to the minimum.10 For everyone else, tomatoes are a great source of nutrition and eating them as part of a complete balanced diet is as good an idea as any.